Nexiauk/fableseed_stories/README.md

 The only significant change to the end product was the background image that I overlaid my background colour with.
 It just felt like it was missing a pretty *something* and that something turned out to be flowers - which is part of Fableseed's core mechanics.
 I found a frame I liked in Canva, made it transparent, 'glued' several iterations of the frame together and rotated it to sit nicely on desktop.
 I've purposefully chosen to hide it on mobile to leave the design uncluttered on smaller screens.
 It's also layered over a different coloured-background on index.html, but that darker background was part of the original design as a striking entry into the site.

 I also decided that I wanted to explore GSAP animations.
-It's something I wanted to do in my last project and didn't get a chance, so I introduced SplitText and Scrolltrigger for a slowly unfolding storybook feel.
+It's something I wanted to do in my last project and didn't get a chance, so I introduced SplitText and Scrolltrigger for a slowly unfolding storybook feel on the homepage.
 The only issue I have with this is that GSAP automatically applies aria hidden to the elements and aria hidden shouldn't be paired with paragraphs, so this gives errors for accessibility.
 I tried changing to divs instead but the layout was silly and still produced the errors, probably because lighthouse has decided that the aria-hidden is unnecessary or prohibitive to screen-readers, even though the aria-hidden is removed as the elements appear.

 ## **Features**
 ### *Users*